Entry, Rules & Information for the Somerset Open Shoot, 14th April 2024

 Prizes will be awarded to the leading competitors in each class together with The Team Handicap (Somerset Only), Ladies, Junior, Veteran and Pairs Competitors.
 NB.: Perpetual trophies must be returned to the organiser for engraving 2 months before the next awarding.

 - NSRA rules and regulations will apply except for ties.
-These will be decided on the last card working backward, the bottom pair of diagrams being considered the last card.
+For Prone this will be decided on countback from the last card, the bottom pair of diagrams being considered the last card.
+For Bench Rest countback will be used initially followed by the number of Xs scored if necessary.
 The Range Committee will settle any disputes and their decision will be final.

 - Averages should be calculated from the best 5 of the last 6 officially scored cards.
 Competitors will be allocated to each class in accordance with averages submitted, except for previous years winners who will be allocated to a higher class.
 The Range Committee reserves the right to reclassify any competitor whose declared average appears to be incorrect.